steppr-flow/steppr-flow/docs/brokers.md

 ## Circuit Breaker

-Thalyazin includes built-in circuit breaker protection for message brokers using [Resilience4j](https://resilience4j.readme.io/).
+Steppr Flow includes built-in circuit breaker protection for message brokers using [Resilience4j](https://resilience4j.readme.io/).
 This prevents cascade failures when a broker becomes unavailable.

 ### How it works